Table of Contents

 Make a screenshot of the QR code and the written code (if shown).
 With a new phone, you can rescan or re-enter the code to gain back access.

-Making a screenshot on Windows can be done with the ‘print screen’ button on your keyboard to paste it in Microsoft Paint (mspaint.exe) or otherwise with the snipping tool, which can be found in the start menu.
+Making a screenshot on Windows can be done with the ‘print screen’ button on your keyboard to paste it in Microsoft Paint (mspaint.exe) or otherwise with the Snipping Tool, which can be found in the start menu.

 Making a screenshot on Apple (macOS) can be done by pressing COMMAND+SHIFT+3 for a full-screen screenshot or with COMMAND+SHIFT+4 for selection.
 The files are usually stored on your desktop with a file name like ‘Screenshot + date.PNG’.

-Advantage: it is easy and quick.
+Advantage: It is easy and quick.

-Disadvantage: the secret code is stored on your computer, where a hacker or a virus could find it.
+Disadvantage: The secret code is stored on your computer, where a hacker or a virus could find it.

 #2 Print